 Our Dog Walking and Exercise Service

-Initially, we’ll ask you to complete a questionnaire, and then we’ll come for a short meet and greet at home with you.
-During this appointment we’ll discuss your dog’s exercise needs, and finally provide a quote based on your requirements.
+Initially, we’ll ask you to complete a short questionnaire, and then we’ll discuss your dog’s exercise needs, and finally provide a quote based on your requirements.

-- We provide a tailored and balanced exercise program for your dog.
+- We can provide a tailored and balanced exercise program for your dog.

 - We can take your dog out for exercise and play, or can provide suitable activities in your own backyard.